aws-samples/aws-iot-elf/README.md

 ```

 #### Clean Thing(s)
 Using the `clean` command will invoke the [`clean_up(cli)`](https://github.com/awslabs/aws-iot-elf/blob/master/elf.py#L405) function with the given command line arguments.
+This will remove all resources that were created by ELF in the AWS IoT service and on the local file system.

-To force a clean up of only the local stored files, type:
+If you want to force only a clean up of the locally stored files, type:
 ```
 (venv)$ python elf.py clean --only-local
 ```